 Duration: 14 hours

 Duration depends on time of year - shorter in winter due to fewer hours of daylight.
 Rainy weather can inhibit game viewing, but cancelling the tour should not be necessary.

-I use a 8-seater Volkswagen Microbus.
+I use an 8-seater Volkswagen Microbus.
 This vehicle is high off the ground offering good game viewing.
-It is airconditioned.
+It is air-conditioned.
 My preferred maximum group size is 5, but I can take 7.

 Estimated Local Cash Needed

-200 South African Rand - The tour is fully inclusive, the only cash you may need is for purchases of a personal nature, such as souvenirs.
+200 South African Rand - The tour is fully inclusive, the only cash you may need is for purchases of a personal nature.